mukherjeeuttio/DisasterManagement/README.md

 10. **View Transcription and Disaster Type Matching:**
     - The transcription will be printed in the terminal.
-    - The Z-score matching different disaster types will also be displayed in the terminal.
+    - Google's gemini will analyze the information reflected by the transcribed text and return JSON format
+    - The JSON format contains any name mentioned by the caller, address, disaster type
+    - It will also give a sentiment analysis based on the transcribed text